 This course is an introduction to the various components of the justice system.
-It will introduce the student to the law enforcement and police system, the court system, the correctional and rehabilitative system, as well as, the juvenile justice system.
+It will introduce the student to the law enforcement and police system, the court system, the correctional and rehabilitative system, as well as the juvenile justice system.
+Enrollment priority given to freshmen and sophomores.

-JUST 212 - Scientific Investigation
+JUST 212 - Scientific Investigation 3 hours